obuastella/vidly/README.md

 # This is a Node.js/ expressjs project

-## Task: Create an HTTP Servie for managing list of Genres
+### Task: Create an HTTP Service for managing list of Genres